Research Data Management Guide: NIH 2023 and European Commission policies

 Their main predicament is empowering the people, businesses, and organizations by ensuring they have access to the data as this is essential for innovation and growth of the economy and society.
 This goes in line with general trends for data-driven economies around the globe.

-In this article, we’ll have a look at how NIH and EC policies relate to data management practices for researchers and scientists and how electronic laboratory notebooks can help.
+Are you ready to comply with these policies?
+In this article, we’ll have a look at how NIH and EC policies relate to data management practices for researchers and scientists and how electronic laboratory notebooks can help you.

 SciNote electronic lab notebook is trusted by researchers at the FDA, NIH and European Commission.